crcresearch/ndcmsT3/docs/modules/conda.md

 conda config --set channel_priority strict
 ```

-When adding this channel using the “add” command we are telling Conda to add the channel at the top, or highest priority of the channels accessible to our manager.
+When adding this channel using the "add" command we are telling Conda to add the channel at the top, or highest priority of the channels accessible to our manager.
 The order of channels in your Conda matters due to the potential of channel collisions.
 To circumvent this issue and ensure that we do not encounter any channel collisions from duplicate packages we use the second line of code above.
 This ensures that all of the dependencies come from the bioconda channel as opposed to the default channel.

 If we wanted to set the priority back to our default channel we would have to edit the ~/.condarc file so that defaults is the first channel shown.
 The ~/.condarc file is only created upon creation of a new channel.